WW Recipe of the Day: Skinny Vanilla Buttermilk Cake

 - For the strawberries, in a large bowl, toss together the strawberries and 1 tablespoon sugar until well combined.
 Let stand for at least 15 minutes, until the sugar melts and strawberries begin to release their juices.

-If you like this skinny vanilla buttermilk cake recipe post, check out these links:
+If you like this simple vanilla buttermilk cake recipe, check out these links:

 - A Cooking Light recipe for glazed lemon buttermilk bundt cake

 - A review of Camilla's Enlightened Cakes cookbook

 - My recipe for easy lighter pound cake from scratch

 This post contains affiliate links to products I like.
 When you buy something through one of my Amazon links or other (affiliate links), I receive a small commission that helps support this site.
 Thank you for your purchase!